-Vishal makes entry only after first ten minutes in Paayum Puli, in that duration you expect Anandaraj as a Police Officer to do something heroic, instead it’s just to set the stage for Vishal‘s entry as Jayaseelan.
+Vishal makes an entry only after the first ten minutes in Paayum Puli, in that duration you expect Anandaraj as a Police Officer to do something heroic, instead, it’s just to set the stage for Vishal‘s entry as Jayaseelan.
 Kajal Aggarwal seems to be the ambassador for Scooty two-wheeler, in this film too the hero Vishal sees her (Sowmya) while she is riding a Scooty.

 Paayum Puli (2015) is one more film of an honest police officer (Jayaseelan) cleaning Madurai city of a ruthless gang that kidnaps and kills many businessmen of the city.
 If this was all real, Madurai city should be the safest town in Tamil Nadu with all this cleansing by Kollywood.
 Jayaseelan as Assistant Commissioner who is going to take charge in two weeks comes to Madurai and with his friend, a Constable Murugesan (played by Soori) meets with all gangsters in the city for discussing his “share” of earnings.
 At this time you began recollecting Saamy (2003) Vikram or Singam2 Surya, but interestingly it takes a quick turn with rapid gun shootings that eliminates all the local gangsters, only the kingpin remains and he is someone close to Jayaseelan, does the tiger (Puli) kill its prey or turns away is rest of the story.

 Jayaprakash is the father of the heroine (Sowmya), just like in Indru Netru Naalai (2015) he plays a role of a businessman paying ransom money to kidnappers.
 After Kaaval (2015) Samuthirakani has played an important character, in Paayum Puli he has proven he is a versatile actor too.